aristanetworks/aql-examples/docsrc/revisions/latest/doc/filters.rst

 :guilabel:`Added in revision 1`

-Filter ``recmap`` returns a :ref:`timeseries` or :ref:`dict` containing the results of the expression passed as parameter applied to each entry of the filtered :ref:`timeseries` or :ref:`dict`, at the specified depth.
+Filter ``recmap`` returns a :ref:`timeseries` or :ref:`dict` consisting of the results of applying the given expression to each entry of the filtered :ref:`timeseries` or :ref:`dict`, at the specified depth.

 * The first parameter is the recursion depth (:ref:`num`).
 * The second parameter is the expression.
 Its value can be of any type after evaluation.